 Additionally, my experience leads me to believe that thrifting conditions vary WIDELY by geographic location.
 Some areas have great merch, but it’s all relatively expensive because thrifting is experiencing a renaissance.
 (Think Los Angeles and New York.)
 Some areas just don’t have any thrift stores because the population is too small or widely dispersed.
 Some areas have thrift stores, but they’re filled with used items that are close to the end of their “wearable” phase.
 I am fortunate to live in an area where thrifting is popular, but clothing is relatively undervalued, which means I can nab great goods in prime condition.

 But regardless of your location and situation, if you’re gonna thrift you may wonder how to make thrifted items look … well, not-thrifted.
 How can you take something used, and possibly a bit worn-out, and make it appear fresh and stylish?

-- Groom thyself: If you’re going for a sleek, pulled-together look and want your thrifted garments to blend, pay a little extra attention to your hair, makeup, and overall grooming.
-If your body and face look fresh and pampered, you’ll be amazed at how your clothing falls in line.
+If you’re going for a sleek, pulled-together look and want your thrifted garments to blend, pay a little extra attention to your hair, makeup, and overall grooming.
+If your body and face look fresh and pampered, you’ll be amazed by how your clothing falls in line.
 (This isn’t as much of a priority if you’re going for a casual, boho, or super trendy look.)